netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 The augmented ACL structure ({{enh-acl-tree}}) includes a new container 'flags-bitmask' to better handle TCP flags {{!RFC9293}}.

-Clients that support both 'flags-bitmask' and 'flags' matching fields MUST NOT set these fields in the same request.
+Clients that support both 'flags-bitmask' and 'flags' {{!RFC8519}} matching fields MUST NOT set these fields in the same request.

 ## Fragments Handling

 The augmented ACL structure ({{enh-acl-tree}}) includes new leafs 'ipv4-fragment' and 'ipv6-fragment' to better handle fragments.

-Clients that support both 'ipv4-fragment' and 'flags' matching fields MUST NOT set these fields in the same request.
+Clients that support both 'ipv4-fragment' and 'flags' {{!RFC8519}} matching fields MUST NOT set these fields in the same request.

 ## Payload-based Filtering

 Some transport protocols use existing protocols (e.g., TCP or UDP) as substrate.
 The match criteria for such protocols may rely upon the 'protocol' under 'l3', TCP/UDP match criteria, part of the TCP/UDP payload, or a combination thereof.

-A new feature, called "match-on-payload", is defined in the document.
+A new feature, called 'match-on-payload', is defined in the document.
 This can be used, for example, for QUIC {{?RFC9000}} or for tunneling protocols.

 ## Match on MPLS Headers

 The enhanced ACL module ({{sec-module}}) can be used to create rules to match against MPLS fields of a packet.
 The MPLS header defined in {{!RFC3032}} and {{!RFC5462}} contains the following fields:

-- Traffic Class: 3 bits 'EXP' renamed to "Traffic Class" field.
+- Traffic Class: The 3-bit "Exp" field {{!RFC3032}} which is renamed to "Traffic Class field" ("TC field") {{!RFC5462}}.
-- Label Value: A 20-bit field that carries the actual value of the MPLS Label.
+- Label Value: A 20-bit field that carries the actual value of the MPLS label.
-- TTL: An 8-bit field that is used to encode a time-to-live (TTL) value.
+- TTL: A 8-bit field used to encode Time to Live (TTL) value.

 The augmented ACL structure ({{enh-acl-tree}}) allows an operator to configure ACLs that match based upon the following data nodes: